 - You can call them a combination of mathematicians, statisticians, and computer science experts.
-They become popular because of the popularity of big data in business.
-Business is generating a tremendous amount of information in terms of unstructured data which needs different attention!
-This field is gold mine of information and trusts me, data scientists sit on this goldmine to extract useful information that no one has looked upon.
+They have become popular because of the popularity of big data in business.
+Business is generating a tremendous amount of information in terms of unstructured data, which needs different attention!
+This field is a gold mine of information, and trusts me; data scientists sit on this goldmine to extract useful information that no one has looked upon.

-- Mostly data scientists start their careers with statisticians or data analysts.
-But today there is a requirement for much more because of the enhancement in big data and Hadoop processing.
+- Most data scientists start their careers with statisticians or data analysts.
+But today, there is a requirement for much more because of the enhancement in big data and Hadoop processing.
 They are not only responsible for similar kinds of work.
-One day they might deal with the text mining project, the next day it could be a predictive model.
+One day they might deal with the text mining project; the next day, it could be a predictive model.
 Hence a data scientist needs to be skilled with varied technologies.